mvolkmann/blog/src/progressive-web-apps.md

 - listen for external events
 - periodically fetch data
 - send notifications to associated web apps using push notifications

+A PWA can register any number of service workers, but typically only one is used.

 Service workers can allow parts of a web application to continue functioning after network connectivity is lost.